Rokicto/ZhiCrawler/README.md

 # ZhiCrawler
 Fetch subscribed statuses from zhihu and send customed content automatically.
 # Usage(not now)
 # Support
 Python 3(Currently)
 # Dependency
 requests
 # Todo
-* Support both phone_num and email login
-* Parse feed-items(statuses) to a format that fits for email
+* Parse feed-items(statuses) to a format that fits for email and send mail in html format
-* Refactor code to have function-level abstraction
-* Separate configuration from code
+* Separate configuration from code using yaml
+* Use multithread to be manageable during long, long process